RAVI9966/M1_Employee-Management-System/4_Test,Plan $ Output/Readme.md

 | L_04 | If the Record is already exist	| user gives integer as emp id | Already Exists |	Already Exists | Scenario based |

+## Usage of Unit Testing-Frameworks

+* Unity Test Framework (UTF) enables Unity users to test their code in both Edit Mode and Play Mode, and also on target platforms such as Standalone, Android, iOS, etc.
+* UTF uses a Unity integration of NUnit library, which is an open-source unit testing library for .Net languages.
+* It is possible to extend the Unity Test Framework (UTF) in many ways, for custom workflows for your projects and for other packages to build on top of UTF.

 ## Best Practices

   - [x] Checked all the possibilities of output